Skip to main content

 Performance Optimization Recommendations

-// Adjust batch size according to processing capacity
+// Adjust batch size based on processing capacity

 batchSizeConfig := gopipeline.PipelineConfig{